Engineering, Design and Creativity in the Built World (EG103)

-What is the relationship between the lives we lead and the beliefs (truths) we hold about God, the world, and ourselves – between “strong truths, well-lived”?
-Our world is constituted by diverse and competing answers to this question – we might call them diverse and competing “visions”.
-We will read and write, listen to and talk about such visions in Jewish and Christian Scriptures and traditions as well as in contemporary novelists, philosophers, and poets.
+How can we “think God for the world” at a Jesuit Catholic university in the 21st century when we live in a world diverse and competing religious and non-religious forms of living and thinking?
+We will read and write, listen to and talk about the diverse and competing visions needed to answer this question in Jewish and Christian Scriptures, Islamic and Catholic traditions as well as in contemporary novelists, philosophers, and poets.
 Students will learn about other peoples’ visions as a context for their own.
 Thus we learn to think God not only for ourselves but for the world.

 James J. Buckley, professor of theology, was born in Massachusetts, raised in Missouri, schooled in California and Connecticut, and has lived in Maryland for thirty-five years.
-He enjoys writing on various topics in contemporary Catholic theology, including who God is, and what God is up to in a world of beautiful things, wrecked with violence.
-He and his spouse Chris enjoy the sights and sounds of Baltimore, and have (besides friends and relatives in the places they were raised and schooled) a son and daughter-in-law (with their two children) in Louisville, Kentucky.
+He enjoys writing on various topics in contemporary Catholic and Christian theology, including who God is, and what God is up to in a world of beautiful things, wrecked with violence.
+He and his spouse Chris enjoy the sights and sounds of Baltimore, and have (besides friends and relatives in the places they were raised and schooled) a son and daughter-in-law (with their two children) living and teaching in Louisville, Kentucky